 Northeast Ridge Route

-Going through the northeast ridge was cumbersome at first.
-There wasn’t enough snow for us to move smoothly.
-At times, the heavily forested crest and outcrops forced us onto the west slopes.
+Going through the northeast ridge was at first cumbersome without enough snow.
+But we moved slowly to be safe and constantly watched for hungry bears.
+The heavily forested crest and outcrops sometimes forced us onto the west.

-But it would have been much more comfortable to sidestep across the slopes without the snow.
-We sometimes followed what looked like animal tracks.
-So we tried staying on them until they faded.
+It would’ve been much more comfortable to side-traverse the hill without the snow.
+We sometimes picked up what looked like animal tracks and tried staying on them until they faded.

 See more trip photos here.

-As the ridgeline veered south at 5000′, the tall trees thinned out.
-More snow showed up as we climbed higher.
-Later I put on snowshoes to lessen the effort.
-So glad to have decided to bring them.
+Tall trees thinned out as the ridgeline veered south at 5000′.
+More snow showed up as we climbed higher, and soon, I put on snowshoes to ease the grunt work.
+I almost left them back in the car, but glad to have brought them.

 See more trip photos here.

-From the talus, we used our route to go back down to Wildcat Lakes.
-There we followed the trail up to Gem Lake and then back to Snow Lake.
-Then we climbed up for the last time to the wilderness boundary.
-From there, it was just walking the last 2.5 miles out to the car.
+We retraced steps from the talus back to Wildcat Lakes.
+Then we followed the trail up to Gem Lake and Snow Lake.
+Then we climbed for the last time to the wilderness boundary before walking the rest 2.5 miles to the car.
 A long day it was!

 See more trip photos here.